 Counselling & mental health

-Before booking an appointment with a counsellor, students are encouraged to explore their concerns through self-help resources.
-This is to help identify the chief concern(s) prior to your first visit with a counsellor.
+Before booking an appointment with a counsellor, you are encouraged to explore your concerns through our available self-help resources to help identify the chief concern(s) prior to your first visit.

 Cancelling an appointment

-To avoid a $50 cancellation fee, please contact our office at least two hours in advance if you need to cancel your appointment.
+To avoid a $30 cancellation fee, please contact our office at least 24 hours in advance if you need to cancel your appointment.